chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 5.md

 ---
 title: >
-  Ember.js Template Imports, Part 5
+  Ember.js Template Imports: Part 5
 subtitle: >
   What about styles?
 (A bonus post!)
 summary: >